 Are you protesting fuel prices in Nigeria?
 Send CNN iReport your stories, videos

-Nigerians accuse their leaders of corruption and misusing oil revenues in a country where most citizens battle grinding poverty.
+As prices at the pump skyrocketed overnight, Nigerians accused their leaders of corruption and of having squandered oil revenues in a country where most citizens battle grinding poverty.

 But there is a widespread lack of trust in the government to provide the infrastructure -- Nigeria is regularly ranked among the most corrupt countries in the world.

-In addition to the protests, the government faces another crisis -- religious attacks that have heightened fears of sectarian violence in parts of the country.
+At the same time, the government also faces another crisis -- a wave of religious attacks that has heightened fears of sectarian violence in parts of the country.